What is transit?

-When Union goods that are placed under the export procedure, are exported from a special fiscal territory to a country in the common transit area (Norway, Switzerland, Island, Liechtenstein, Turkey, FYR Macedonia, Serbia), the use of the internal transit (T2F) procedure is optional.
+When Union goods that are placed under the export procedure, are exported from a special fiscal territory to a country in the common transit area (Norway, Switzerland, Island, Liechtenstein, Turkey, North Macedonia, Serbia), the use of the internal transit (T2F) procedure is optional.

 When goods are transported across the border of a fiscal territory to another Member State, then largely the same export and import formalities are adhered to as when goods are transported across EU's external border.

 When Union goods are moved from a special fiscal territory to a country in the common transit area (Norway, Switzerland, Island, Liechtenstein, Turkey, North Macedonia, Serbia) or via such a country, then the goods are transited under an external transit T1 procedure in the following situations: